Rainwater Management Plan

 Financial planning needs

 The town’s recent RWMP update estimated that it will cost $640 million to care for the town’s storm sewer pipes, culverts, creeks, shorelines, ponds, ditches and harbours over the next 30 years.
+Aging infrastructure and the impact of climate change drive the need for improvements.

 • $34.1 million to assess, repair and renew the storm sewer system